 16) Samples delivered early or late will not be accepted.

-17) Entries must have Cider Australia entry labels securely attached to each container and carton.
-Labels will be emailed from late September, once entry fees are received and entries have been validated.
-Entries without labels will not be judged.
+17) Entries must have Cider Australia entry labels securely attached to each container and carton (ensure relevant product information on the commercial label such as brand name, product name and ABV remains visible).
+Labels will be emailed to entrants from early September once entry fees are received and entry information has been validated.

 (a) Standard and Speciality classes – four (4) of each container if less than 650ml, or three (3) of each container if 650ml or larger.